Explore Māori Culture, People, Tattoo Art & Language in New Zealand

 The Māori tattoo traditions and techniques were brought to New Zealand from Eastern Polynesia.

-The Māori tattoo practice went a bit down at the time of colonisation and adoption of Christianity in the 1900s.
-After being less popular for some years, a renaissance of ta moko tattooing was seen around the 1980s.
-Again, it became a cultural practice that was widely accepted in New Zealand.
+The practice of Māori tattooing declined somewhat during colonisation and the spread of Christianity in the 1900s.
+After a period of reduced popularity, a renaissance of ta moko began around the 1980s, re-establishing it as a widely accepted cultural practice in New Zealand.

-In the Māori culture the body and face can be divided into areas with a ritual meaning.
-What is marked under the eyes is the physical world, over the eyes the spiritual.
-The left and the right sides symbolise the mother and the father, respectively.
+In Māori culture, the body and face are divided into areas with specific ritual meanings.
+Markings below the eyes represent the physical world, while those above the eyes represent the spiritual world.
+The left and right sides symbolise the mother and father, respectively.

-The markings are part of a visual language that shows the person’s cultural identity.
-Men commonly wear ta moko drawings on their face, thighs and arms, whereas women usually wear them on specific parts of the face: the chin and the lips.
+These markings form a visual language that expresses a person’s cultural identity.
+Men typically wear ta moko on their face, thighs, and arms, while women usually wear them on particular areas of the face — especially the chin and lips.

 The Māoris live in small village communities around Rotorua | Photo: Travel In Culture

-The Māori people can still be found living in small communities in New Zealand, practising their unique culture.
-They have tribal grounds in several places across the North Island – for instance in Rotorua, the volcanic area with eye-catching thermal activity.
+The Māori people still live in small communities across New Zealand, proudly practising their unique culture.
+They have tribal grounds in various locations on the North Island — for example, in Rotorua, the volcanic area famous for its eye-catching thermal activity.

 Rotorua sulphur lake | Photo: Travel In Culture